 In 1803 he separated from his mentally ill wife.
 Shortly thereafter a young painter, Constance Mayer (1775-1821), came into his life, at first as a pupil, then as his collaborator and intimate companion.
 Prud'hon by this time was receiving generous state commissions.
 After the establishment of the empire in 1804 he was in demand as portraitist for the imperial family (Portrait of the Empress Josephine, 1805, Louvre).
 He designed the decor of court celebrations, as David had once overseen the pageants of the Revolution, and was charged with the artistic detail of festivities and ceremonies, notably those accompanying Napoleon's second marriage, in 1810, to Marie Louise of Austria.
 At the request of Frochot he painted Justice and Divine Vengeance Pursuing Crime (1808, Louvre) for the courtroom of the Palace of Justice.
 The picture created a strong impression by its powerful depiction of Crime as a fugitive assassin when exhibited at the Salon of 1808, which also included a painting in Prud'hon's more familiar, sensuously ingratiating manner, Psyche Carried of by Zephyr (1808, Louvre).

 The fall of the empire, regretted by Prud'hon, did not impair his career, but his work now began to show signs of fatigue.
 In 1816, the year of David's exile, he was admitted to the Institute.
 His very existence was shattered in 1821 when Constance Mayer, who had been suffering from spells of depression, committed suicide in his apartment at the Sorbonne.
 Prud'hon survived this catastrophe by little more than a year, at work on a painting of Christ Expiring on the Cross (1821, Louvre), unfinished at his death, that he had intended as a monument to his grief.
 He left no pupils.
 Many of his paintings have suffered serious damage from his excessive use of bituminous paints.
 He is now most admired for his drawings, studies of the nude in black and white chalk on tinted paper, that rank, together with Ingres' very different drawings, among the high achievements of French classicism.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]